Daft-Freak/DERP/README.md

 ./DERP_SDL file.uf2
 ```

-(To run uf2s built with the PicoSystem SDK add `--picosystem-sdk` before the file to apply some workarounds)
+(To run some uf2s built with the PicoSystem SDK add `--board pimoroni_picosystem` before the file to override the board value)

 ## Bootrom
 A copy of the RP2040 bootrom is required in bootrom.bin.